Dance Dance Revolution X2 (2009 video game): Dice Master Mode

-Interface and graphics

 Music

 The music of Dance Dance Revolution X2 consists largely of the licensed songs released across multiple DDR games in North America.
 In addition a number of Konami Originals that were released in Dance Dance Revolution games globally and a number of returning songs from previous DDR games make up the eclectic collection of music in DDR X2.
 There seem to be strong nationalism themes in a lot of the track selection.

 If players AA the stage "Dance Dance Revolution" (or "RANDOM") as their final stage, it will enable the Extra Stage "KIMONO PRINCESS" - but if the sum of the chart levels for the session reach a certain number (such as 40 for 3 stages), it will enable the Extra Stage "Pluto The First" instead.
 The Encore Extra Stages then correspond with that.